Falling For Kyoto

-In direct contrast to the historic city that we were pulling into, we arrived aboard the modern and state of the art Shinkansen bullet train- an experience to excite and savour forever despite the occasional flying beer caused by the driver taking a bend at 200 kmph.
+In direct contrast to the historic city that we were pulling into, we arrived aboard the modern and state-of-the-art Shinkansen bullet train- an experience to excite and savour forever despite the occasional flying beer caused by the driver taking a bend at 200 mph.

 From here we could explore!

-The Gion district of Kyoto’s is one of the most famous areas of Japan and is located around Shijo Avenue between Yasaka Shrine in the east and the Kamo River in the west.
+The Gion district of Kyoto is one of the most famous areas of Japan and is located around Shijo Avenue between Yasaka Shrine in the east and the Kamo River in the west.

-It is full of shops, restaurants and ochaya (teahouses), where geisha entertain.
+It is full of shops, restaurants and ochaya (teahouses), where geisha entertains.

 Now seeing a real Geisha in Kyoto is a highlight that is never guaranteed and when it happens it tends to be for just a fleeting moment.
-I was given a tip to hang around the end of Shijo avenue at about 6pm.
-These mysterious Geisha’s who’s numbers are dwindling often arrive in taxis for engagements around that time but you need to be quick as well as respectful in order to take a photo.
+I was given a tip to hang around the end of Shijo Avenue at about 6 pm.
+These mysterious Geisha whose numbers are dwindling often arrive in taxis for engagements around that time but you need to be quick as well as respectful to take a photo.